-All of these product candidates in clinical development, with the exception of PDS GR40548 which is a refillable port delivery system, use an intravitreal route of administration much like the current standards of care.
-We believe that ONS-5010 has potential competitive advantages through the familiarity of patients and physicians in using off-label Avastin.
-We also believe we have reduced the risk in our clinical program by leveraging our prior work in developing a biosmilar drug product candidate for Avastin as a treatment for cancer.
+We believe that ONS-5010 has potential competitive advantages due to the familiarity of physicians in using off-label Avastin.
+We also believe that an affordable, FDA and EMA-approved bevacizumab option, that is safe, effective, and manufactured under proper guidance will garner strong market uptake and patient access to therapy.
+Furthermore, we have reduced the risk in our clinical program by leveraging our prior work in developing a biosmilar drug product candidate for Avastin as a treatment for cancer.
 However, clinical trial data from other clinical programs may negatively impact our ability to garner future financing or business collaborations, combinations or transactions with other pharmaceutical and biotechnology companies.